 IS&T's IT Security Services team should be immediately notified if a threat to sensitive data is suspected.
 Report the security incident to email@example.com.

 Note: Handling such incidents can sometimes be time consuming and/or costly.
-If you have any questions about what might be occuring on a system and whether the occurance warrants a notice to the Security team, contact the IS&T Service Desk.
+If you have any questions about what might be occurring on a system and whether the occurrence warrants a notice to the Security team, contact the IS&T Service Desk (Building E17).

 If there is no sensitive data on a system, there is no need to contact the Security team.
 You can bring malware-infected machines to the IS&T Service Desk for servicing.

 Learn more about Information Protection at MIT.